gxneshx/Second_Project_v1.0/README.md

     Project Structure
     Tech Stack

+---

-📌 Overview
+## 📌 Overview

 This project is a mini fullstack service built for uploading and sharing images through a clean UI.
 It includes:

-    A backend server written in Python (no frameworks, just http.server) A modern frontend UI with drag-and-drop support Nginx reverse proxy with multi-port load balancing Logging of all backend and access events
-    Simple REST API with routes for uploading, listing, and deleting images
+    A backend server written in pure Python (no frameworks, just using standard library `http.server` with custom routing) A modern frontend UI with drag-and-drop support Nginx reverse proxy with multi-port load balancing Comprehensive logging of all the backend and access events RESTful API with routes for uploading, listing, and deleting images

 All components are containerized and orchestrated via docker-compose.

+---

-🚀 Features
+## 🚀 Features

     📤 Upload via Drag & Drop or Button
     Users can upload .jpg, .png, or .gif images by clicking a button or dragging files into the UI.